kogo59/The_Central_Caucasus_and_Bashan/chapters/02_Chapter.md

 terror into the heart of the boldest Bedouin.
-No opportunity, however, occurred for the display of valour, and we had to content ourselves with the amusement of watching the shepherds driving in their flocks hurriedly from the plain, and the villagers issuing forth in twos and threes — some mounted, some on foot— in quest of the marauders.
+No opportunity, however, occurred for the display of valour, and we had to content ourselves with the amusement of watching the shepherds driving in their flocks hurriedly from the plain, and the villagers issuing forth in twos and threes — some mounted, some on foot — in quest of the marauders.
 Of course nothing was seen of them, and we continued our march in peace.